Transcendent-Tapir/Glamorous-Gladiators/docs/characters.md

 **Strengths**

-Strengths are positive aspects that help define your character, you start with 3 Strengths
+Strengths are positive aspects that help define your character, you start with 4 Strengths

-- Glam
+- Glam (Select a Glam from the list below.
+Glam starts with a rating of a d8)
 - Kin (+1 die size for each kin element that's beneficial, -1 for each that is harmful)
   - Elephant: Large, Leathery Skin, Tusks, Trunk
   - Ram: Medium, Horns, Hooves, Powerful Legs